tdody/tdody.github.io/_posts/2020-02-13-Seedlings-Classification.md

 model.add(Dense(n_classes, activation='softmax'))
 ```

-    WARNING:tensorflow:From /opt/anaconda3/lib/python3.7/site-packages/tensorflow_core/python/ops/resource_variable_ops.py:1630: calling BaseResourceVariable.__init__ (from tensorflow.python.ops.resource_variable_ops) with constraint is deprecated and will be removed in a future version.
-    Instructions for updating:
-    If using Keras pass *_constraint arguments to layers.
-    WARNING:tensorflow:From /opt/anaconda3/lib/python3.7/site-packages/keras/backend/tensorflow_backend.py:4070: The name tf.nn.max_pool is deprecated.
-Please use tf.nn.max_pool2d instead.

 ### Metric Definition and Optimizer

 Before we can train our model, we have to define the followings: